Juvenile Sexual Crimes Against a Younger Child

-Unfortunately, these type of accusations are all too common.
-Boys between the age of 13-15 are the most likely to be accused although these accusations can be made against children much younger.
+Unfortunately, these type of accusations are common.
+Boys between the age of 12-14 are the most likely to be accused, although these accusations can be made against children even younger.
 Law enforcement officers will go to great lengths to interrogate the child in order to get a confession.

 NEVER let your child talk to anyone about any criminal allegations until after you have spoken to a criminal defense attorney.
 Although the detective will try and convince you otherwise, it is never in your child’s best interest to make incriminating statements before talking with an experienced criminal defense attorney.